 If you're walking on Elliott Way, south of the Yacht Club, you’ll see some red bricks scattered among the rip rap along the shore.
 These all appear to be what were called Croton Point bricks, made at the William A. Underhill Brickyard on the northern end of the point.
 Some Underhill bricks were stamped with … Continue reading History on the River

-Here is a detailed map of what Croton looked like 142 years ago.
+Here is a detailed map of what Croton looked like in 1872.
 Known then as Croton Landing, the village consisted mainly of houses and businesses along what we know today as Grand Street, Brook Street, and Riverside Avenue.
-If you look at the top left side you can see that Riverside Avenue got its … Continue reading Croton Landing, 1872
+If you look at the top left side you can see that Riverside Avenue got its name … Continue reading Croton Landing, 1872

 While visiting a home in the Harmon area the owners proudly pointed out the Croton Point bricks used in the floor of what had originally been a large covered porch.
 Well-worn from more than a century of use, many are stamped with the initials of William A. Underhill, who used the clay deposits to make … Continue reading History Underfoot